FOSSEE/sdes-stscripts/Latex/Latex3/latex_basics_and_structure_script.rst

 ..
 R17

 Un-numbered sections are added to TOC using \addcontentsline command.
-For example we use the command
-\addcontentsline{toc}{section}{Intro}
-where "Intro" is the text that you want to appear in the Table of contents.
+For example we use the addcontentsline command called with the parameters "{toc}{section}{Intro}", for the text "Intro" to appear in the Table of contents.

 ..
 L18